Easy Songs to Sing for Beginners: The Ultimate Starter Guide

 One Octave Songs to Build Strength

-These songs stay in one lane and that’s a good thing.
-You get to practice consistency without pushing too hard.
+These songs stay in a comfortable lane, and this is perfect!
+You can focus on consistency, without pushing too hard.

-• Blowin’ in the Wind by Bob Dylan
+• Blowin’ in the Wind – Bob Dylan

 Practice Tips That Make a Big Difference

-Break the song into phrases and repeat them till they’re smooth.
+• Start slow – Break the song into phrases.
+Repeat them until smooth.

 Songs That Help You Stay in Tune

-They help you hear and feel each note so your intonation gets better every time.
+These songs help you hear and feel each note, so your intonation becomes more precise.

 Make the Song Fit You, Not the Other Way Around

 Let me be clear.
-You don’t need to copy any singer.
-You are your own sound.
-Change the pitch, adjust the tempo, make it yours.
+You do not need to copy any singer.
+You are your own voice.
+Change the pitch, adjust the tempo and make it yours!

 • Look for karaoke tracks in a better key

-• Work with a coach or course to find your sweet spot
+• Work with a coach or structured lessons to find your vocal comfort zone

 Your voice deserves comfort, not pressure.